winkjs/winkjs.github.io/source/blog/2019-05-23-browser-search.html.markdown

 };</code></pre>

-Now, before starting development run `grunt` — this will create `bundle.js` for us which we’ll include in our HTML.
+Before starting development we'll always run `grunt`.
+This will take `search.js`, look at all its dependencies, and put them all together to give us `bundle.js`.
+This is the only file we'll need to include in our HTML.

 For `search.js` let's start by `require`-ing the modules we need:

 <pre><code class="javascript">var bm25 = require( 'wink-bm25-text-search' );
 var nlp = require( 'wink-nlp-utils' );